MTJB/marktjbrown.com/_posts/2021-08-18-introduction-to-indexes.md

 ![Primary Key]({{site.baseurl}}/images/posts/2021-08-18-introduction-to-indexes/pk.png)

 ### Composite Primary Keys
 A primary key can contain more than one column, sometimes called a *concatenated*, *multi-column*, or *composite* key.
-In a composite key, column order is important so it must be chosen carefully.
+In a composite key column order is important, so it must be chosen carefully.

 Consider the employee table from before, for demonstration let’s imagine we now want to make this table capable of storing employee information for multiple tenants, so we wish to add a tenant column and include it in the primary key.